 As indicated previously, the site is zoned as Manufacturing/Industrial (MI).
-The 4 new buildings would total 178,200 square feet of floor area.
+The 4 new buildings would total 80,000 square feet of floor area.
 The proposed industrial development will house medical and recreational marijuana cultivation uses.
 The operational elements of the project are summarized below:

 - Cultivation Method.
 The cultivation method will be soil based or organic.
 Organic cultivation involves the use of soil and plant or manure-based composts.
 Organic soils are rich with living microbes that slowly break down components in the soil and release nutrients to the plant. - Equipment.
 The cultivation and manufacturing would occur inside the individual buildings.
 As a result, the equipment would be limited to that suitable for use in an indoor environment.
 Planting, cultivation, and trimming would be undertaken by trained staff.
 Organic cultivation involves the use of soil and plant or manure-based composts.
 Organic soils are rich with living microbes that slowly break down components in the soil and release nutrients to the plant. - Utilities.
-The project utility lines would extend west from the existing 12-inch water line and sewer manhole on the corner of Koala Avenue and Rancho Road.
+The project would connect to a 12-inch water line and an 8-inch sewer line under Cactus Road.
 The project will be required to implement mitigation to control odors, air, and volatile organic chemicals (VOC) emissions (refer to Section 3.3 and Section 3.8). - Employment.
-The entire project would employ an estimated 90 full-time equivalent employees over three shifts, seven days a week. - Hours of Operation.
+The entire project would employ an estimated 67 full-time equivalent employees over three shifts, seven days a week. - Hours of Operation.
 The proposed facility would be closed to the general public.
 No onsite sales or dispensary facilities would be provided.
-The hours of on-site operations for the proposed new development would be daily, 8:00 AM to 5:00 PM and security would be provided 24-hours a day.
+The hours of on-site operations for the proposed new development would be daily, 8:00 AM to 5:00 PM and security would be provided 24-hours a day.18